Chilly Cellos • Flutes in the Frost • Polar Pianos • Strings in the Snow

-Instrument Specific Play-ins will be held on Sunday afternoon and will be led by our clinicians.
+Instrument Specific Play-ins will be held on Saturday afternoon and will be led by our clinicians.
 Traditionally, the play-in begins with students playing the most advanced piece and other students join in as they play down through the repertoire and end with the Twinkle Variations.
 Clinicians also encourage students to make special requests, turning the play-in into a “favorites” play-in.

-Polar Piano Students will each participate in two masterclasses, two group classes, and an enrichment class.
-Students in the same book level will be scheduled together.
-Typically, clinicians give a small assignment at the first masterclass or group class that is to be completed for the second one.
+Polar Piano Students will each participate in 2 masterclasses (as the schedule allows), a group class, an enrichment class, and the final recital.
+Students in the same book level will be scheduled together so that students and practice partners can gain insight from watching those working on similar pieces.
 The practice rooms in the basement of Burton Hall will be open for us to use throughout the weekend.

-Flutes in the Frost: $75 (This does not include a masterclass.)
+• Flutes in the Frost: $75 (This does not include a masterclass.)

-Strings in the Snow: $75 (This does not include a masterclass.)
+• Strings in the Snow: $75 (This does not include a masterclass.)

-Polar Pianos: $75 (This includes 2 masterclasses.)
+• Polar Pianos: $75

 Fully enrolled Denison Suzuki Students: The fee is included in your tuition.

-Masterclass fee for Strings and Flutes: $25 (Books 1-3) $35 (Books 4+)
+Additional Masterclass fee for Strings and Flutes: $30

 Checks are to be made payable to “Denison University” and should be mailed to Maryfrances Kirsh, Denison University Music Department, Box 810, Granville, Ohio, 43023